 Primer is the first coat of paint applied to a surface.
-It seals the wood and helps prevent moisture from penetrating the wood.
+It seals the surface it’s applied to, gives the paint a good surface to stick to, and helps prevent moisture from penetrating.

 When you’re working on your remodeling project it’s common that drywall dust can get everywhere.
 It gets on everything.
 It sticks to everything.
 And it makes everything look dirty.
 But how bad is it really?
 Should you even bother cleaning it off before applying primer?